Kate Somerville Goat Milk Moisturizing Cream

 About My Skin: Normal to dry with occasional breakouts

-80% of the time, my skin is calm and smooth.
+Most of the time—around 80 percent—my skin is calm and smooth.
 But outside of this, it’s temperamental depending on the season and my lifestyle.
 For example in winter, I’ll dry right out.
 Or if I’ve been overindulging, I’ll break out.
-I also have a little hyperpigmentation due to sun damage when I was younger, but such is life—these days, I’m all about products that will nourish, clear, and even out my complexion without irritation.
+I also have a little hyperpigmentation due to sun damage when I was younger, but such is life.
+These days, I’m all about products that will nourish, clear, and even out my complexion without irritation.

 The Ingredients: Goat milk and other soothing agents

-Outside of this, there’s also coconut, avocado, and jojoba oils to nourish the skin (great for drier skin types), as well as grapeseed oil for its antioxidant properties.
-Interestingly, there’s also some witch hazel and rosemary in there, which I would typically try to avoid as I think of them as astringent, but in this case they were nothing to worry about.
+Interestingly, there’s also some witch hazel and rosemary in there, which I would typically try to avoid as I think of them as astringent, but in this case, they were nothing to worry about.

 How to Apply: Day and night

-This is one of those rare moisturizers that really does work both day and night.
-It’s rich enough to comfort skin before bed, but also works really well under makeup during the day (no residual tackiness whatsoever).
+This is one of those rare moisturizers that does work both day and night.
 Simply take a pump or two and work it in as a final step (pre-SPF) and you’re golden.
 Work it into your face, as well as your neck and chest.
 The pump on the bottle ensures that the lotion doesn't get contaminated and stays fresh.

 The Results: Calm, smooth skin

 Fast forward to now, and I still haven’t picked up any other products.
 The Kate Somerville Goat Milk Moisturizer is the product for me.
-It's incredibly calming (I swear it reduced some of the redness I had around some breakouts) and leaves skin feeling really soft and cared for.
-And while it has a dewy finish, I didn’t find it greasy or congesting.
-Bonus points for the airless pump that ensures the integrity of the formula remains intact.
+It's incredibly calming (I swear it reduced some of the redness I had around some breakouts) and leaves skin feeling soft and cared for.

 The Value: Pricey but reasonable